Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 In Kathmandu (and Other Cities)

 Taxis: Taxis are common in Kathmandu and other cities like Pokhara.
-They are very reasonably priced.
-Particularly when you use taxi app such as Pathao.
+They are very reasonably priced, particularly when using taxi apps such as Pathao.

 Rickshaws: In places like Thamel (Kathmandu) and Pokhara, cycle rickshaws are an option for short distances.
 They are a fun, though bumpy, way to get around.
 Make sure to negotiate the fare beforehand.